Inside: Children’s book suggestion for every day in April – unforgettable stories, creative plots, and imaginative illustrations. Updated for 2021.

-The Elephant and Piggie series is always great, but since April is Poetry month, let me recommend a hilarious, rhyming story about an elephant that is about to sneeze.
-A buffalo, monkeys, a parrot, bees, a bear, and other animals are worried that the elephant’s sneeze will cause them harm.
+The Elephant and Piggie series is always great, but since April is also Poetry Month, let me recommend a hilarious, rhyming story about an elephant that is about to sneeze.
+In this story, a buffalo, monkeys, a parrot, bees, a bear, and other animals are worried that the elephant’s sneeze will cause them harm:

 “You make such a breeze when you sneeze.

 The last time you blew us right out of the trees.

 The branches began to bend and to sway

 And some of us landed so far away

 We didn’t get back until the next day.”